The appearance of U.S. Department of Defense (DoD) visual information does not imply or constitute DoD endorsement.

 You’ll come out of the service with a genuine appreciation of discipline, order, and commitment.
 You will find mental fortitude and internal resources that few other people ever uncover.
 And you will be stamped with a strong moral and ethical code that can be crucial in the practice of law.

-No matter where you are starting from, a stint in the military will get you closer to a law degree and one of the most lucrative careers in the country.
+No matter where you are starting from, the qualities that often come with a stint in the military could help to get you closer to earning a law degree.

 2021 US Bureau of Labor Statistics salary and job growth figures for Lawyers reflect national data not school-specific information.
 Conditions in your area may vary.
 Salary and job growth data accessed in June 2022.